ACM-Alexandria-SC/internships/README.md

-# Summer 2022 Tech Internships by ACM 🤿👩‍💻
+# Summer 2022 Tech Internships 🤿👩‍💻

-:warning: **This repository is only for internships for Egyptian students:.**
+:warning: **This repository is Egyptian students internships:.**

- 📈 For tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈

 🤗 **Contribute by submitting a [pull request]() or [filling out this form]()!**  🤗